aluro2/Turdus-Dichromatism/Manuscript/turdus-dichromatism-ABL.md

    dichromatism is positively correlated with transitions from allopatry to parapatry and increases in geographic range overlaps among passerine sister species pairs [@cooney2017].
-Greater plumage sexual dichromatism has also been found to be positively associated with greater species divergence and richness [@seddon2013;@cooney2019].
+Greater plumage sexual dichromatism has also been found to be positively associated with greater avian species divergence and richness [@seddon2013;@cooney2019].
    Among passerine sister species pairs, more pronounced changes in male rather than female plumage colouration in sexually-dichromatic species suggest that female choice and male-male